Art Rooney Jr.: Pittsburgh Steelers

 Despite early success, a dispute arose between Rooney, Noll, and Rooney's brother Dan in the 1980s over the control of the team's drafting.
 Dan Rooney wrote in his 2008 autobiography, "Art and I disagreed.
 He and the scouts always felt they should have more control over the draft.
 I was very firm and said we had to work together ...
 We tried to settle our differences, but couldn't."
 The issue resulted with Art Jr. being fired by Dan in January 1987.
 He later rejoined the team as their vice president, heading the team's real estate division.
 Rooney Jr., in his book, Ruanaidh, said "To a considerable extent, I felt responsible.
 I had been the one, after all, who promised to get so many good players into black and gold uniforms that coaches would not be able to mess things up.
 Our scouting department had not given our coaches the players I had said we'd provide."
 He noted, though, that it was still "devastating for me and my family," and described being "exiled" to work for the team's real estate department.
 "It was the end of a way of life for us.
 All of my friends were in football.
 Suddenly, I was out."

 Rooney still remains the Steelers' vice president as of 2023 and also is on the team's board of directors.
 He became 16% owner of the team upon the death of his father in 1988, later selling a portion of his ownership to his brother Dan in 2008.
 The 2008 ownership restructuring showed continued resentment between the brothers, as Art and his other brothers thought that Dan was undervaluing the team.
 His standing with the Steelers organization improved following Dan's death in 2017, with his nephew Art Rooney II taking over primary ownership.

 In his tenure as vice president, Rooney has won an additional two Super Bowls, giving him six Super Bowl rings.
 He was inducted into the Pittsburgh Steelers Hall of Honor in 2018.
 He has also been considered for induction to the Pro Football Hall of Fame on several occasions, including being a finalist for the classes of 2023 and 2024.
+Rooney, alongside Robert Kraft, are the only active NFL team presidents to be six-time Super Bowl champions.